Ultraviolet Compactness of High-Redshift Galaxies as a Tracer of Early-Stage Gas Infall, Bursty Star Formation, and Offset from the Fundamental Metallicity Relation: Introduction

 The redshift evolution of the mass-metallicity relation out to $z \approx 3$ is consistently explained by the fundamental metallicity relation \citep[FMR; see][]{AM13, curti+2020}.
-FMR refers to the empirically inferred anti-correlation between the gas-phase metallicity and the star-formation rate (SFR) at a fixed stellar mass.
-Since at fixed stellar mass, SFR increases with redshift \citep[i.e. the redshift evolution of the star-formation main sequence; see e.g.][]{2023MNRAS.519.1526P}, the FMR results in a decline in the normalization of the mass-metallicity relation with increasing redshift.
+The FMR is an empirical anti-correlation between the gas-phase metallicity and star-formation rate (SFR) at a fixed stellar mass.
+Since at fixed stellar mass, SFR increases with redshift \citep[i.e., the redshift evolution of the star-forming main sequence; see e.g.,][]{2023MNRAS.519.1526P}, the FMR predicts a decline in the normalization of the mass-metallicity relation with increasing redshift.
+This has been fully capable of capturing the redshift evolution of the mass-metallicity relation out to $z \approx 3$.

-There is no evidence for a redshift evolution of the FMR out to $z \approx 3$ \citep[e.g. see][]{sanders+2021}.
-In other words, the FMR is fully capable of capturing the redshift evolution of the mass-metallicity relation out to $z \approx 3$.
-However, recent studies have shown that the FMR is starting to evolve at $z > 4$ \citep{2022arXiv221202890H, Nakajima+2022, curti+2023}.
-This evolution is typically shown in terms of the offset of the observed metallicities of high-redshift galaxies from the metallicities expected for their stellar masses and SFRs based on the local Universe calibrations of the FMR.
-High redshift galaxies appear more metal-poor than the FMR expectations given their stellar masses and SFRs.
+The FMR remains ``fundamental'' out to cosmic noon: there is no evidence for a redshift-evolving FMR out to $z \approx 3$ \citep[e.g. see][]{sanders+2021}.
+However, recent NIRSpec studies have shown that the FMR exhibits some evolution at $z > 4$ \citep{2022arXiv221202890H, Nakajima+2023, curti+2023}.
+The inferred gas-phase metallicities of $z > 4$ galaxies seem to be offset from what is expected for their stellar mass and SFR, based on the local universe calibration of FMR.
+This offset seems to increase with increasing redshift.
+In simple terms, high-redshift galaxies appear more metal-poor than expected if the local universe calibration of the FMR were to hold.
 This indicates that the FMR is not fully capable of capturing the redshift evolution of the mass-metallicity relation at redshifts beyond $z \approx 4$.